 The Inspect and Adapt (I&A) is a significant event, held at the end of each Program Increment (PI), where the current state of the Solution is demonstrated and evaluated by the train.
 Teams then reflect and identify improvement backlog items via a structured, problem-solving workshop.

-One statement from the Agile Manifesto summarizes how important the philosophy of continuous improvement is to the SAFe Lean-Agile approach: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”
+The Agile Manifesto emphasizes the importance of continuous improvement through the following principle: “At regular intervals, the team reflects on how to become more effective, then tunes and adjusts its behavior accordingly.”

-All program stakeholders participate with the Agile Teams in the I&A event.
-The result is a set of improvement backlog items that the teams add to the backlog for the next PI Planning event.
+All ART stakeholders participate along with the Agile Teams in the I&A event.
+The result is a set of improvement backlog items that go into the Program Backlog for the next PI Planning event.
 In this way, every Agile Release Train (ART) improves every PI.
-For large solutions, a similar I&A workshop also occurs at the Large Solution Level.
+For large solutions, a similar I&A even is held by the Solution Train.

 The I&A event consists of three parts:

 Participants in the I&A should be, wherever possible, all the people involved in building the solution.
 These include for an ART:

 - The Agile teams

 - Product Management, Business Owners, and others on the train

 Additionally, Solution Train stakeholders may attend this event.